Language

 Ski passes and lift tickets

-As well as grabbing your lift ticket, it’s worth bearing in mind that you’ll have to pay a daily resort entry fee for most Australian ski resorts.
+As well as grabbing your lift ticket, it’s worth bearing in mind that you’ll have to pay a daily entry fee for most Australian ski resorts.
 That’s because they sit in national parks.
-Many Australian ski resorts also class snow chains or 4WD vehicles as mandatory, so google before your getaway to know what’s needed.
+Many also class snow chains or 4WD vehicles as mandatory, so google before your getaway to know what’s needed.

 But where is the best place to ride in Australia?
 Here’s the place to find out!
 Plus, you’ll discover a list of awards above every resort guide, highlighting our favorite elements about each place.
 These range from ‘family-friendly’ to ‘overall value’ and ‘nightlife’ (our personal fave!).